The Tree is Not Trying to be an Asset

-It’s an overcast day, and almost dark so the tree’s not doing much in the way of photosynthesis or the other stuff that trees do incidentally as a result.
+It’s an overcast day, and almost evening so the tree’s not doing much in the way of photosynthesis or the other stuff that trees do incidentally as a result.
 Here’s a list of that other stuff from The Encyclopaedia of Earth.

 Mitigation of heat islands effects is something we knew about already, if not necessarily from Paul Gut & Dieter Ackerknecht’s “Climate Responsive Buildings” (1993).
 What I didn’t know was that the rates of cooling for different tree species had been quantified.
 The given figures represent the reduction in radiation intensity compared with the unshaded situation.

 Removal of air pollutants we know of.
 It’s a good thing.
 Did you know that